 A company town hall is the best channel for strengthening workplace relationships and keeping staff informed on key company news.
 But with more employees working remotely, a new virtual town hall has taken centre stage.
 And it has some important challenges to tackle.

 For a successful virtual town hall, organizers have to ensure employee engagement and fend off Zoom fatigue.
 And if you’ve ever found yourself face to face with rows of muted mics and darkened screens, you know how much of a challenge that can be.
 In this guide, we’ll show you how to sidestep the hurdles of the virtual town hall and the internal communications tools that can help.

-Pro tip: send invitations and gather input about your town hall using an internal communications tool.
-Boost engagement at your next town hall by using ContactMonkey; we’re like Mailchimp for internal communications.
+Pro tip: Boost engagement at your next town hall by using ContactMonkey; we’re like Mailchimp for internal communications.

 What is a Virtual Town Hall?